Skip to content

 Maintenance Page (Parent-Owned Service Selector Switch)

 When spec.lifecycle.maintenancePage is set, the operator serves a maintenance page during drain and lifecycle tasks.
+The page is only started when a task that will run requires drain, at least one configured component has desired replicas greater than zero, and an existing web-server workload is present.
 This section documents the design decision behind the traffic switchover mechanism.

 Problem

-During drain, component child CRs are deleted.
-GC cascades this to Deployments and Pods.
+During drain, component Deployments and Pods are removed.
 Without intervention, users experience connection errors instead of a friendly maintenance message.

 Solution: Parent-Owned Web-Server Service

-The parent controller owns the web-server Service directly (not the child CR).
+The parent controller owns the web-server Service directly.
 During lifecycle drain, the parent:

 1. Creates a maintenance Deployment (parent-owned) running a lightweight HTTP server (nginx:alpine by default or a user-provided image).